Hot Topics in Broker Risk Reduction

 Plaintiff lawyers have created a lucrative business model filing class action lawsuits alleging real estate professionals have violated the Telephone Consumer Protection Act (TCPA) and Do Not Call (DNC) laws by sending text messages and placing phone calls without the recipient’s consent.
 Specifically, the TCPA requires prior express written consent before using an automatic telephone dialing system (ATDS) to place telemarketing calls or texts to wireless numbers.

-The United States Supreme Court recently overturned the Ninth Circuit Court of Appeals and narrowly defined the TCPA’s ATDS definition to require that the call technology not only store or dial numbers, bust actually use a random or sequential number generator to place the calls.
+The United States Supreme Court has narrowly defined the Ninth Circuit Court of Appeals and narrowly defined the TCPA’s ATDS definition to require that the call technology not only store or dial numbers, bust actually use a random or sequential number generator to place the calls.
 Thus, calls using random or sequential number generators still require prior express written consent, which involves a signed agreement clearly and conspicuously disclosing the text recipient’s permission to receive call and text messages from the sender.
 Now it is clear that calls generated individually - not using a random or sequential number generator - need not obtain prior consent at all, even if the device has the ability to store and dial call lists.
 Keep in mind that DNC laws should always be followed, which prohibits individuals from contacting phone numbers contained in the DNC registry.

 In response to the U.S. Supreme Court’s decision, several states have enacted so-called “mini-TCPA” laws which change the ATDS definition and provide additional restrictions on telemarketing calls and texts.
 In some states, the requirement for express written consent has been expanded to include any calls made using an automated dialing device or artificial voice message, not just random or sequential numbers.
 States have also adopted additional restrictions on the times in which such calls can be made as well as specifying the content and timing of required disclosures during a telemarketing call.
 These mini-TCPA laws apply to calls made within and to consumers located within the applicable states, and could provide the setting for the next wave of litigation on this issue as state courts tend to be more consumer-friendly.